Frequently Asked Questions

 (97.7%–99.9%)

 • This study found that BinaxNOW detected infections in 64 people out of 121 PCR-positive samples that included 113 asymptomatic people and 8 people whose symptoms started more than 7 days prior—i.e., a sensitivity of 52.5% (95% CI: 43.2%–61.6%) in this combined group.
 The study does not disaggregate sensitivity among the two sub-groups.
-However, even if BinaxNOW detected infections among all of the late-infection symptomatic individuals (whom the study noted had relatively low viral load), it would still have a sensitivity of at least 46.3% (95% CI: 40.5%–58.6%) for asymptomatic individuals.
-So, I think it’s reasonable to treat BinaxNOW having a sensitivity of about 50% for asymptomatic people (for which I calculate an adjusted 95% CI of 40.9%–59.1%).
+However, even if BinaxNOW detected infections among all of the late-infection symptomatic individuals (whom the study noted had relatively low viral load), it would still have a sensitivity of at least 49.6% (95% CI: 40.9%–59.1%) for asymptomatic individuals.
+It is likely slightly higher than this—and at most 56.6% (95% CI: 47.4%–65.4%), if none of the late-infection symptomatic individuals were detected by BinaxNOW—but I will use the lower estimate here to be safe.

 CorDx (Covid & Flu) 89.1%